s-priyadarshi/servicenow-environment-marker/privacy-policy.md

-# Privacy Policy – ServiceNow Environment Marker
+# Privacy Policy – Where Am I

-This extension does not collect, store, or transmit any personal data.
+This extension does **not** collect, store, or transmit any personal data.

-## What the extension does
+## What the Extension Does

-- It reads the current ServiceNow URL to identify the environment (e.g., dev, QA, prod).
+- Reads the current ServiceNow URL to identify the environment (e.g., `dev`, `qa`, `prod`)
-- It adds a visual banner and updates the favicon for clarity.
+- Adds a visual banner and updates the favicon to help you recognize the environment
-- All processing happens locally in your browser.
+- Runs entirely in your browser — all processing happens locally
-- No data is sent to any external servers.
+- No data is sent anywhere, ever

 ## Data Collection

 This extension does **not**:
 - Track user activity
 - Collect or share user data
-- Communicate with third-party services
+- Communicate with any external services

 ## Contact

 For issues or questions, please visit the [GitHub repository](https://github.com/s-priyadarshi/sn-environment-marker).